Cincinnati Acne Treatments and Relief From Acne Distress

 At first, it may seem like an unlikely pairing.
-However, at Baker Chiropractic and Wellness, we have been helping patients of all ages with stubborn acne problems for nearly 20 years.
+However, at Baker Chiropractic and Wellness, we have been helping patients of all ages with stubborn acne problems for over 20 years.
 Our proven and effective track record with treating acne is a great example of how our chiropractic care is about so much more than just providing relief for back pain.

 Acne can vary greatly in its severity and it can cause a great deal of emotional distress.
 Whether you are a teenager or an adult, no one wants to be seen with a face full of acne.
 It affects our desire to socialize with others, decreases our self esteem, cuts into our confidence and increases our stress.

 The proper care and guidance offered by Baker Chiropractic and Wellness can help you with your battle against acne.